 First, assess whether it is a great friendship.
 Ask yourself, is the common thread that brought us together?
 Do you still share the common thread?
 If the common thread no longer exists, it might not be a great friendship.
 But if there is still some small thread that connects you, find some way to preserve the relationship.

 Instead, you can plant seeds while maintaining the relationship.
-This could mean minimizing social media contacts or skirting religious and political topics.
+It may require minimizing social media contacts or skirting religious and political topics.

 7. When you realize you’ve made a mistake, take immediate steps to correct it.

 An apology goes a long way.
 Don’t let pride or selfishness stop you from repairing a relationship.
 We are all human, and we all make mistakes.
 Make it a personal “best practice” to admit and apologize.
-This is taking responsibility for your actions and will go a long way towards building a solid reputation—this one of the 18 excellent rules for living that pays off.
+Taking responsibility for your actions and will go a long way towards building a solid reputation—this one of the 18 excellent rules for living that pays off.

 It takes courage, but the benefits outweigh the risk.
-This is the best way to repair the relationship.
+It’s the best way to repair the relationship.
 It also increases your self-respect.
 See rule 3.

 8. Spend some time alone every day.